Inverness Dethatching Lawn Services

 Contact Inverness’s Department of Public Works for Dethatched Material Disposal & Yard Waste Collection

-Proper disposal of dethatched lawn material in Inverness is managed through the Village’s comprehensive yard waste collection program, which typically operates from April through November.
-Residents are required to separate thatch, grass clippings, and leaves, ensuring each material is placed in biodegradable paper bags—plastic bags are strictly prohibited.
-Rigid containers (up to 32 gallons) may also be used if clearly marked for yard waste.
-Commercial contractors must adhere to specific fee structures and may require permits for large-scale disposal.
-Yard waste is collected on scheduled days, and a drop-off site is available for residents with valid permits or stickers, with posted operating hours.
-Accepted materials include dethatched thatch, grass clippings, leaves, and small branches (bundled per guidelines).
-For questions about collection schedules, accepted materials, or permit requirements, contact:
+Proper disposal of dethatched lawn material in Inverness is managed through the municipal yard waste collection program, which typically operates from April through November.
+Residents are required to separate thatch, grass clippings, and leaves, placing them in biodegradable paper bags (plastic bags are not accepted) or rigid containers up to 32 gallons.
+Commercial contractors may be subject to additional fee structures and must comply with bundling or bagging requirements.
+Yard waste is collected on scheduled days, and a resident permit or sticker may be necessary for drop-off site use.
+For up-to-date collection schedules, accepted materials, and drop-off site hours, residents should consult the Department of Public Works.

 Inverness Department of Public Works